 Hawai'i CC offers a designation of "S" for classes which teach students about sustainability across a variety of academic disciplines.
 These classes are designed to meet the system-wide goals to teach students ecological literacy and address local and global environmental challenges.
 While not a graduation requirement, S-designated classes allow students from all majors and programs to deepen their knowledge of core concepts of sustainability utilizing a cross-disciplinary approach.
 The designation can steer students towards classes that address issues of sustainability and encourage students to learn about social justice, cultural, economic, political, scientific, green building, and artistic approaches to sustainability, recognizing the valuable contributions from each academic discipline.
-The S-designation of a particular section of a course indicates that the instructor has chosen to integrate sustainability themes into the class content and promotes active student engagement with global and local environmental issues.
+The S-designation of a course indicates that sustainability is a major theme, and S-designation of a particular section of a course indicates that the instructor has chosen to integrate sustainability themes into the class content and promotes active student engagement with global and local environmental issues.